karan/Projects-Solutions/README.md

 **Image Gallery** - Create an image abstract class and then a class that inherits from it for each image type.
 Put them in a program which displays them in a gallery style format for viewing.

-**Shape Area and Perimeter Classes** - Create an abstract class called Shape and then inherit from it other shapes like diamond, rectangle, circle, triangle etc. Then have each class override the area and perimeter functionality to handle each shape type. [[averageprogrammer (Java)]](https://github.com/averageprogrammer/Shape_Calculator) [[masegaloeh (Python)]](https://github.com/masegaloeh/freetime-projects/blob/master/class/shape/shape.py) [[abadojack (Java)]](https://github.com/abadojack/Playground/tree/master/Projects-Solutions/Classes/Java/Shapes)
+**Shape Area and Perimeter Classes** - Create an abstract class called Shape and then inherit from it other shapes like diamond, rectangle, circle, triangle etc. Then have each class override the area and perimeter functionality to handle each shape type. [[jthomasprogrammer (Java)]](https://github.com/jthomasprogrammer/Shape_Calculator) [[masegaloeh (Python)]](https://github.com/masegaloeh/freetime-projects/blob/master/class/shape/shape.py) [[abadojack (Java)]](https://github.com/abadojack/Playground/tree/master/Projects-Solutions/Classes/Java/Shapes)

 **Flower Shop Ordering To Go** - Create a flower shop application which deals in flower objects and use those flower objects in a bouquet object which can then be sold.
 Keep track of the number of objects and when you may need to order more.